-When a continuing review application/renewal request that requires review by the convenedIRB is submitted, it is generally added to the agenda of the next meeting of the appropriateUC Berkeley HRPP - RR403Page 5 of 6Last revised 1/21/2019 committee.
+When a continuing review application/renewal request that requires review by the convened IRB is submitted, it is generally added to the agenda of the next meeting of the appropriate committee.
 A staff member will conduct a preliminary review and prepare a written evaluation of the protocol identifying administrative and regulatory issues.
 Staff then forward the application and the evaluation to all IRB Members per FO 303 - IRB Meeting Administration.
-If a research project requires special consideration or expertise, the OPHS Director or designee arranges for a consultant's participation.
-The staff member managing the review process will send the necessary documentation to the special consultant.
+If a research project requires special consideration or expertise, the OPHS Director, IRB Manager, or IRB Administrator arranges for a consultant's participation and the necessary documentation is forwarded to the special consultant.

-At the IRB meeting, the primary reviewer (and/or secondary reviewer) presents the study responding to the staff member's preliminary review and evaluation and elaborating on any aspect of the study he or she deems appropriate to discuss.
+At the IRB meeting, the primary reviewer (and/or secondary reviewer) presents the study responding to the staff member's evaluation and elaborating on any aspect of the study he or she deems appropriate to discuss.
 Other members may ask questions and engage in discussion regarding the protocol.
 The IRB may approve the renewal request, disapprove continuation of the research, require minor revisions (conditional approval), or defer consideration to another convened meeting (see RR 407 - Categories of Action).
 The investigator is notified of the review outcome in writing.
-If minor revisions or clarifications are required, the IRB will designate an IRB member or staff member to review the investigator's response in order to verify that the conditions for approval have been satisfied.
+If minor revisions or clarifications are required, the IRB will designate an individual with appropriate expertise to review the investigator's response in order to verify that the conditions for approval have been satisfied.